 A circular economy is an economic system where resources are continuously used and any sort of waste is limited or even completely eliminated.
 Beer bottles are a good example: after they are returned, bottles are thoroughly sanitized and used again.
 An average beer bottle is refilled 15 times before it is recycled!
-We envision the same for takeout containers.
+We envision the same for Reusables.
 But closer to 1,000 times :)

 Are Reusables safe in COVID?